mkudija/mkudija.github.io/reading-notes/_md/2019-02-18-The Little Oratory.md

 # [*The Little Oratory: A Beginner's Guide to Praying in the Home*](https://www.amazon.com/Little-Oratory-Beginners-Guide-Praying-ebook/dp/B00JQUCLUW/ref=sr_1_1?ie=UTF8&qid=1550524798&sr=8-1&keywords=the+little+oratory) by David Clayton & Leila Lawler

-(Manchester: Sophia, 2014), 186
+`(Manchester: Sophia, 2014), 186`

 ## Chapter 1 - The Christian Life
 - "The good life is the liturgical life."
 (9)

 ## Chapter 2 - The Family and the Home
 - The home is the *school of virtue* and a *domestic church* (16)
-- "The habit of praying with visual imagery will develop our instict for what is beautiful" (20)
+- "The habit of praying with visual imagery will develop our instict for what is beautiful" (20) ^f79b10
 - Some aspects for a home altar: image of Christ at the center, facing east, symmetry, candles (28-29)

 ## Chapter 3 - Making the Little Oratory in the Home